 Some of these formats undoubtedly work for some brands.
 But the consumer engagement numbers don’t lie.

-Here’s why we believe these ‘industry standards’ just don’t work:
+Here’s why these ‘industry standards’ don’t work:

 The really crazy thing?
-This isn’t just bad for consumers, it’s terrible for advertisers too!
+This isn’t just bad for consumers.
+It’s terrible for advertisers too!
 Yet look at the current and projected ad spend:3

 Part 2: What is Conversational Advertising?

 Conversations are how we naturally engage with each other.
 Written or spoken, they are our primary form of communication.